What is a Reverse Wikipedia Strategy?

 At this point, there is no Wikipedia page.
 But chances are the stories that support the future brand vision have begun to appear online and in more visible places.
 A Wikipedia page is an option now.

 Was it successful?

-Using the financial services firm example, successful placement of a Forbes article by a contributor or staff writer that is relevant to the brand might be added naturally to an existing Wikipedia page.
-If this happens organically (it's not done by you) then you know it's working.
+Using the financial services firm example, the successful placement of a Forbes article by a contributor or staff writer that is relevant to the brand might be added naturally to an existing Wikipedia page.
+If this happens organically (it's not done by you), then you know it's working.
 But even if it doesn't, the content is likely to show up in search results.